dainbrownlow08/ruby-project-guidelines/README.md

 # A+D Planner

 A+D Planner is a tool that allows computer users who are familiar with their terminal to do plan out their schedule.
 This application supports multiple user accounts, with their own individual schedules.
-They can create entries by providing a date and time for each, look over thier daily, monthly, and yearly schedules, and maniuplate their entries in case of a change in plans.
+They can create entries by providing a date and time for each, look over their daily, monthly, and yearly schedules, and maniuplate their entries in case of a change in plans.

 ## Prerequisites